Funded by The RJA Group, Inc.

 Recipients must meet the following:

 - Demonstration of a plan to implement a community-wide fire and life safety program/campaign.

 - Staffing assigned to implement the program/campaign.

-- A 1-page final report, including an overview of the project, number of people reached, media coverage, life saves, etc., must be received at NFPA by December 19, 2014.
+- A 1-page final report, including an overview of the project, number of people reached, media coverage, life saves, etc., must be received at NFPA by the end of the year.